 - Mongolian blue spot (a congenital mark), which can resemble a bruise.

-- FBC, clotting screen.
+- Blood tests: FBC, clotting screen.

 - Skeletal survey or bone scan: Where physical abuse is suspected in children aged <2 years, a skeletal survey or radionuclide bone scan is indicated.
 This may also be needed in some older children.

 - This is needed if head injury is suspected clinically.
 Also, infants aged <1 year with any physical abuse injuries should have neuro-imaging for possible non-accidental brain injury.
 A child with abusive injuries and any signs or symptoms of brain injury should have neuro-imaging performed.